How to Decide Between Urban, Suburban, and Rural Living: A Comprehensive Guide

 • Budget: Birmingham commands a premium for its combination of walkability, schools, and character.
 Bloomfield Hills charges a premium for privacy.
 Rural communities offer more land per dollar but fewer amenities.

-Metro Detroit Community Comparison — Key Facts
+Metro Detroit Community Comparison: Key Facts

-• Birmingham, MI: Population ~21,000 · Median home $800K+ · Birmingham City School District (A-rated) · 28 miles from Detroit · walkable downtown · see listings
+• Birmingham, MI: Population approx. 21,000 · Median home $800K+ · Birmingham City School District (A-rated) · 28 miles from Detroit · walkable downtown · see listings

-• Bloomfield Hills, MI: Population ~4,000 · Median home $1.2M+ · Bloomfield Hills School District (top-ranked in Michigan) · 25 miles from Detroit · estate lots 0.5–5+ acres · see listings
+• Bloomfield Hills, MI: Population approx. 4,000 · Median home $1.2M+ · Bloomfield Hills School District (top-ranked in Michigan) · 25 miles from Detroit · estate lots 0.5 to 5+ acres · see listings

 • Birmingham condos: Entry from $400K · Rail District and downtown locations · walkable to Shain Park and Old Woodward · see Birmingham condos